 Consequences of visa overstay

-Overstaying one’s visa can lead to a fine, imprisonment or both after which you will be deported back to your home country.
+Overstaying in Thailand can lead to a fine, imprisonment or both after which you will be deported back to your home country.
 Worse, you may even be declared as an undesirable alien something in which may have extensive complications such as your future trips to Thailand and to other international destinations.

 In case you have overstayed, it would be beneficial if you would voluntarily submit yourself to Thai immigration to clear your name and avoid the stiff penalties that may be imposed upon you.